coordination #15108: [sle][functional][u][epic] Modules (Installation + migration)

 Bonus criteria is to actually test salt, but we have tests for that now, so, lets add them too :)

-#4 Updated by okurz about 5 years ago
+#4 Updated by okurz over 5 years ago

 Current state: Feature test: FAILED